 It is also interesting—in a much sunnier way—to see the origins of so many things.
 Some of these things are literary and have their roots back in the mythology of the Greeks.
 Likewise, some of those literary things are more obvious (Till We Have Faces as the retelling of Cupid and Psyche) and some more subtle (the guard dog, Fluffy, in Harry Potter, sharing some important characteristics and plot-points with Cerberus, the guard dog of Hades).
 Other allusions go beyond literature, from the naming of Sirius Radio, Amazon, and Nike to phrases like the Midas touch, psychological references like Oedipus Complex and language, ie. “narcissism.”
 When you thought someone in history was being creative, chances are they were just borrowing from the creativity of the ancient Greeks.
 It was also interesting to note how our thought (in the western world via Europe) has developed in a line pretty clearly from the ancient Greeks.

 In conclusion, I always enjoy reading about the Greek and Roman myths and Hamilton is the classic.
 Mythology is informative, straight-forward, and logically organized.
 In future (having read it twice), I will likely use it as a reference while I dive into more creative and derivative stuff, including the classic plays and poems.
-On my list are The Odyssey, The Iliad, Metamorphoses, The Aeneid, Medea, Antigone, Oedipus Rex, and Circe, Achilles, and maybe even A Thousand Ships, The Penelopiad, and Mythos by Stephen Fry.
+On my list are The Odyssey, The Iliad, Metamorphoses, The Aeneid, Medea, Antigone, Oedipus Rex, and Circe, Song of Achilles, and maybe even A Thousand Ships, The Penelopiad, and Mythos by Stephen Fry.